thepacketgeek/rust-tcpstream-demo/protocol/README.md

 # Running the demo
-From within the 'protocol' directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice
+From within this `./protocol` directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice

 Server
 ```sh